neilm-fourjs/njms_demos310/gbc/README.md

 ```
 You can see the MyFormWidget.js doesn't actually 'do' anything - so it's inheriting all the methods
 from the default 'FormWidget' and overriding nothing.
 The class is registered with a style though
-so only a Form with a style of 'gbc_footer' will get the footer - otherwise all windows would get
+so only a Form with a style of 'gbc_footer' will get the footer - otherwise all form would get
 the footer.

 ### Change the 'End Session' page ( MySessionEndWidget.js )